home-assistant/home-assistant.io/source/_components/climate.mill.markdown

 Integrates Mill heater into Home Assistant.

-The component requires the heater is sat as independent device in the Mill heater: https://millheat.zendesk.com/hc/en-us/articles/115001123491-What-is-an-Independent-device-
+The component requires the heater is sat as independent device in the Mill app: https://millheat.zendesk.com/hc/en-us/articles/115001123491-What-is-an-Independent-device-